 Five fellows are on service in the NICU each month, each one covering one of the seven teams in the NICU.
 These teams include the team covering all NICU ECMO patients and the Labor and Delivery team.
 A clinical team typically consists of an attending neonatologist, a clinical fellow, pediatric residents and neonatal nurse practitioners.
 The SLCH NICU values a multidisciplinary approach to patient care, and neonatal pharmacists, dietitians, lactation consultants, respiratory therapists, occupational and physical therapists, speech-language pathologists, family partners, and social workers are integral members of each team.

-NICU nights and weekends
+NICU nights & weekends

 On service fellows take in-house calls approximately every fifth night during their service blocks, and one fellow rotates on an in-house, two-week night float rotation.
 An attending neonatologist provides in-house back-up to both on-call fellows and the medical teams.
 Off-service fellows take calls either Saturday or Sunday for approximately 8-10 calls per year to allow focused attention on their scholarly work.